Gavin-Dreyer/SpanishConj/README.md

 # SpanishConj

-## An API to access 637 Spanish verbs, their english translation, and their conjugations.
+## An API to access 637 Spanish verbs.

+### There are nearly 12,000 different moods and tenses, their english translation, and their conjugations.

 - Run npm i to install dependencies
 - npm run server to start server